 Tatum scores 28 as Celtics defeat Hawks

 Jayson Tatum scored 15 of his team-high 28 points in the third quarter as the visiting Boston Celtics took control of the game en route to a 123-115 win over the Atlanta Hawks on Monday night.
 Tatum was 10 for 20 from the field with five 3-pointers and had seven rebounds.
-He was one of three Celtics in double figures in scoring, joining Gordon Hayward with 24 points and Jaylen Brown with 21.
+He was one of three Celtics with more than 20 points, joining Gordon Hayward with 24 points and Jaylen Brown with 21.
 Hayward added seven rebounds and six assists.

 The Hawks trailed by as many as 13 points in the second half but pulled to within two on a Kevin Huerter jumper that made the score 103-101.
 Hayward answered with back-to-back baskets, and Atlanta never got closer than three points.
 Atlanta was led by Trae Young with 34 points and seven assists.
 But Young committed nine turnovers, including one with a minute left when the Hawks were down by four.